pact-foundation/pact-provider-verifier/README.md

 			]
 		}

-* an http post endpoint which sets the active pact consumer and provider state
+* an http post endpoint (`--provider-states-setup-url`) which sets the active pact consumer and provider state accepting two parameters: `consumer` and `state` and returns an HTTP `200` eg.

 		consumer=web&state=customer%20is%20logged%20in